University of Siegen: Location

 The university administration and student services are located in the former Siegen inland revenue offices at Herrengarten, right in the city centre, whilst the international office can be found in Siegen's former telegraph office.
 The city, the university and the government are working together to put Siegen's lower castle completely at the university's disposal to accommodate facilities and faculties.

 Architecture

 Artur-Woll-Haus is an exceptional building, which was designed by Dutch architects rau architecten.
 It consists of an arc-shaped central unit with three wings that resemble a tug.
 The cost of construction was around €8.6 million.

 The University of Siegen was planned together with other universities in North Rhine-Westphalia, so that a similar style and even some of the same building modules can be found at universities of Duisburg-Essen, Paderborn und Wuppertal.

+Rankings

+In the Times Higher Education World University Rankings of 2024, the university is placed at 601-800 globally and 46-48 within the country.